How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 When someone purchases an NFT that person is investing in the artist JUST as much as the art.

-The reason the artist Beeple can sell his NFT’s for an insane amount of money is because he is Beeple.
-Beeple has a huge history and he didn’t just show up make 1 post and sell his art piece Everydays for 69 million dollars.
+The reason the artist Beeple can sell his NFTs for an insane amount of money is that he is Beeple.
+Beeple has a huge history, and he didn’t just show up, make 1 post, and sell his art piece Everydays for 69 million dollars.

-In 2007 Beeple started Everydays with the goal of creating a new piece of art every day.
-He started with a pen a paper then moved to 3D art then Photography.
+In 2007, Beeple started Everydays with the goal of creating a new piece of art every day.
+He started with a pen and paper, then moved to 3D art, and then to photography.

 It was more about getting better at his craft rather than creating 7 pieces of art on Sunday and taking the rest of the week off.